the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributors.md

-Personas are character sketches of fictional contributors and users based on real-world observations and understandings of actual potential.
-Persona is useful when paired with pathways, which captures how those contributors or users might interact with our project.
+(ch-persona-contributors)=
+## Contributor's personas and pathways

+In this document, we have created personas for _The Turing Way_ contributors and users based on their initial engagements with the project as a reader, learner, resource developer, reviewer and maintainer.

-The initial interaction and sustained engagement of personas in a project can be understood in different phases of community membership:
+The interaction with the project followed by the sustained engagements of personas in a project can be understood in different phases of community membership:

 1. Discovery - How they first hear about the project or group.
 2. First Contact - How they first engage with the project or group, their initial interaction.